IMPORTANT WARNING:

 Transdermal asenapine may help to control your symptoms but will not cure your condition.
 Continue to use asenapine patches even if you feel well.
 Do not stop using asenapine patches without talking to your doctor.

-Apply the patch to clean, dry, intact skin that is relatively free of hair (upper back, upper arm, abdomen [stomach area], or hip).
-Choose an area where the patch will not be rubbed by tight clothing.
+Apply the patch to clean, dry, intact skin on the upper back, upper arm, stomach, or hip.
+Choose an area where the patch will not be rubbed by tight clothing and that is relatively free of hair.
 Do not apply the patch to an open wound or cut, to skin that is irritated, red, or to skin that is affected by a rash, burn, or other skin problem.
 Select a different area each day to avoid skin irritation.
 Be sure to remove the current patch before you apply a new one.

 If your skin is irritated or burns after you apply an asenapine patch, remove the patch and apply a new patch to a different area.